VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-the-power-of-map.md

 canonical_url = "https://dev.to/vonheikemen/functional-programming-for-your-everyday-javascript-the-power-of-map-4n9m"
 +++

 This time we are going to take a look inside the world of `functors` and what makes them so special.
-Functors is one of those term that you hear every now and then when people talk about functional programming but when the time comes to explain it they either bombard you with more abstract terms or tell you just the details you need to know.
+Functors is one of those terms that you hear every now and then when people talk about functional programming but when the time comes to explain it they either bombard you with more abstract terms or tell you just the details you need to know.
 Since I have no knowledge of category theory I'm not going to pretend that I know exactly what a functor is, I'm just going show enough for you to know how you can spot them in the wild and how you can use them to your advantage.

-## What is a functor?
+## Seriously, what is a functor?

-I'm convinced that the term is dificult to understand because one, you need to some other terms in order to get the whole picture and two, the theory behind it doesn't really translate very well in code.
-Let's start with the abstract.
+I'm convinced that the term is difficult to understand because one, you need to some other terms in order to get the whole picture and two, the theory behind it doesn't really translate very well in code.
+But it wouldn't hurt to have at least a clue of what they are.

 You can think of them as a relation that exist between two sets of values.
-Bear with me, this will make sense in a second.
+I know it's vague, this will make sense in a second.
 Say we have two arrays.

 ```js
 const favorite_numbers  = [42, 69, 73];
 const increased_numbers = [43, 70, 74];
 ```

-Nice, we have a set `favorite_numbers` and a set `increased_numbers`, they are two separate arrays in diferent variables but we all know that there is a connection between those two, but more importantly we can express that connection with code.
+Nice, we have a set `favorite_numbers` and a set `increased_numbers`, they are two separate arrays in different variables but we all know that there is a connection between those two, but more importantly we can express that connection with code.
 Imagine that the array `increased_numbers` doesn't exist but we still need those numbers, to make them appear again all we need is our good old friend `map`.

 ```js
 const increased_numbers = favorite_numbers.map(num => num + 1);